 The goal of the Clinical Trials Core (CTC) is to provide support for clinical trials designed and implemented for SPORE projects.
 The support includes assistance with trial preparation, regulatory issues, data safety and monitoring, auditing, conduct, and reporting. (link to all

 Anna E. Barón, PhD

-The Lung Cancer SPORE Biostatistics, Informatics and Bioinformatics Core (BIBC) provides support in the areas of biostatistics, clinical informatics, and bioinformatics to SPORE investigators.
+The Lung Cancer SPORE Biostatistics/Bioinformatics provides support in the areas of biostatistics, clinical informatics, and bioinformatics to SPORE investigators.
 The Core comprises long-standing and new SPORE collaborators who provide expertise in study design, data management, data analysis, clinical informatics system creation, and bioinformatics data management and interpretation (link to all